Welcome to SolidLab!

 Research that can benefit everyone

-SolidLab Vlaanderen will make all its findings freely available in the form of whitepapers, scientific publications and open-source software.
+SolidLab Flanders will make all its findings freely available in the form of whitepapers, scientific publications and open-source software.
 The research project will work closely with tech providers and app developers to boost the widespread adoption of Solid.
-What’s more, a software development kit will be released to help companies integrate data pods into their products.

 We want to provide the tools so that users can regain control over their data and companies become more competitive.
 We are convinced that Solid will contribute to a paradigm shift in data security awareness while oxygenating the data economy.
 Flanders’ government strongly believes in Solid and seeks to pioneer the technology on a regional as well as a European level.

-Prof. Piet Demeester (imec) head of SolidLab Vlaanderen
+Prof. Piet Demeester (imec) head of SolidLab Flanders